Batganga/LNATS/GitCoin_Campaign.md

 Other than weekly updates and revised transcripts each project has taken its own direction in terms of their own campaign.
 The alumni associates along with BitFwd professionals are a group of working entrepreneurs subject blockchain technology and cryptocurrencies.

 Each of them with their own projects and unique backgrounds.
-List here: •Nuts finance, •SheDAO, •DAOism, ......
+List here: • Nuts finance, • SheDAO, • DAOism, ......